-SCT Inst Transactions are handled according to the time frame described in section 4.2.3.
-If the SCT Inst Transaction cannot be processed under the Scheme, it will be Immediately rejected and the process of exception handling starts.
+Credit Transfer Transactions are handled according to the time frame described in section 4.3.1.
+If, for whatever reason, any party cannot handle the transaction in the normal way, the process of exception handling starts.
 The messages resulting from these situations are all handled in a standardised way, at process level as well as at dataset level.